lrshsl/exas/docs/how_functions_work.md

 ## Parameters

-Even more useful is it, to being able to access the values of the arguments in the function body.
-For that, they can be given a name:
+Even more useful is it to being able to access the values of the arguments in the function body.
+For that, usually, they are given a name:

 ```exas
 fn-name = fn ([arg1: Str] [arg2: Ident] [arg3: Number]) {